AnoopAlias/AUTOM8N/docs/PHP.rst

 XtendWeb supports wordpress full page cache to redis as described at https://easyengine.io/wordpress-nginx/tutorials/single-site/redis_cache-with-conditional-purging/

-Note that the template for this is not enabled by default as it needs support for additional optional modules for the nginX server .
+Note that the template for this is not enabled by default as it needs additional optional modules for the nginX server .
 If template is activated without installing the modules , it can lead into an invalid server configuration .